 There are A LOT of important things that you need to know about Social Security.
 But there’s one that’s more important than any of them.
+That’s your full retirement Social Security age.

 The Most Important Factor in Social Security

-Understanding at which point you attain the official age of social security full retirement is crucial so you can understand how the benefit reductions and increases will affect you for the various filing ages and so you’ll know at which point the earnings limit will no longer impact you.
+Understanding at which point you attain the official social security age of full retirement is crucial so you can understand how the benefit reductions and increases will affect you for the various filing ages and so you’ll know at which point the earnings limit will no longer impact you.

 Thankfully, this is one of the simpler parts of Social Security.
 If you were born between 1943-1954, your full retirement age is 66.
 For every year thereafter, the full retirement age increases all the way to birth year 1960.
 For everyone born in 1960 or later, the full retirement age is 67 (for now).